Azure/sonic-security/README.md

 Build Environment Recommendations:
 - Intel multi-core system
-- We recommend Ubuntu 14.04 or later
+- We recommend Ubuntu 16.04 or later (Desktop edition with Python installed)
 - 20G of free disk space
 - Bash (most shell commands displayed in the documentation or this page refer to bash commands - we like csh as well)